timschmidt/llmterm/readme.md

 - add current working directory to prompt for context
 - command line switch for different shells
 - command line switch to suggest only a command
+- check if llm response is empty, if so, pop the last activity off the buffer and try again
 ## more challenging
 - support remote LLMs via API: https://github.com/floneum/floneum/tree/main/interfaces/kalosm
 - tab completion